SoMa-Project/ec_grasp_planner/README.md

-**More example that were tested with ros indigo under Ubuntu 14.04.5 can be found on other branches (e.g. see TAG ms5).**
+**More examples that were tested with ros indigo under Ubuntu 14.04.5 can be found on other branches (e.g. see TAG ms5).**